bobsanjo/PRIV/bidding_auction_services_protected_app_signals_egress.md

 ### Primitive types

-These types represent single values: booleans, unsigned integers, and signed integers
+These types represent single values: booleans, unsigned integers, and signed integers.

 #### `boolean-feature-type`

-This represents a single boolean value
+This represents a single boolean value.

 Expected value: `true` or `false`